- Print this page

 There are no formal qualifications required for egg graders, however each food handler and person in control of a food business is required to have food safety skills and knowledge appropriate to their food handling activities.

-See FSANZ guide chapter 3.2.2 Division 2 in Safe Food Australia.
+See Food Standards Australia New Zealand's guide chapter 3.2.2 Division 2 of Safe Food Australia.

 Full requirements are set out in the Food Standards Code, Standard 3.2.2 - Food Safety Practices and General Requirements, clause 3.